hecanjog/wctank.com/readme.md

 Support:
 ========
 Currently, only desktop flavors are supported.
-Full support for recent versions of Chrome(ium).
+Full support for recent versions of Chrome(ium), v.37 or better.
+Partial support for older versions of Chrome, as well as newer versions of Opera.
 OK-ish in Firefox.
+Safari does fun things.

 Installation:
 =============